On isomorphism of the space of continuous functions with finite $p$-th variation along a partition sequence: Variation index and the Banach space TEXT

 Let us denote $C^0([0, T])$ the space of real-valued continuous functions defined on $[0, T]$.
 In this subsection, we fix a partition sequence $\pi = (\pi^n)_{n \ge 0} \in \Pi([0, T])$ and $x \in C^0([0, T])$.
 For $p \ge 1$, we denote

 the $p$-th variation of $x$ along a partition $\pi^n$ for each level $n \in \mathbb{N}$.

 \begin{remark} If there exists a continuous, non-decreasing function $[x]^{(p)}_{\pi}$ such that

 then we say $x$ admits finite $p$-th variation along $\pi$, and the above convergence is uniform in $t$ (\cite[Definition 1.1 and Lemma 1.3]{perkowski2019}).
 We write $V^{p}_{\pi}$ the space of such functions $x$ admitting finite $p$-th variation along $\pi$.
-In the particular case of $p = 2$ (then $V^2_{\pi}$ is often denoted as $Q_{\pi}$) and $\pi$ given as the dyadic partition sequence $\T$, it is shown in \cite[Proposition 2.7]{schied2016} that $V^{2}_{\T}$ is not a vector space. \end{remark}
+In the particular case of $p = 2$ (then $V^2_{\pi}$ is often denoted as $Q_{\pi}$) and $\pi$ given as the dyadic partition sequence $\T$, it is shown in \cite[Proposition 2.7]{schied2016} that $V^{2}_{\T}$ is not a vector space.
+Note that this notion of the $p$-th variation \eqref{eq : uniform limit of p-th variation} is different from the $p$-variation commonly used in Lyons’ rough path theory, as the latter is defined as the supremum of $p$-th variation over all possible partitions of $[0, T]$. \end{remark}

-Even though the $p$-th variation of $x$ along a given sequence $\pi$ defined in Remark~\ref{rem: lim of p-th variation} may not exist, one can always define its variation index along $\pi$ as the following.
+Even though the $p$-th variation of $x$ along a given sequence $\pi$ defined in Remark~\ref{rem: lim of p-th variation} may not exist, one can always define its variation index along $\pi$ as follows.
+Note that a recent paper \cite{10.1214/24-AAP2135} introduces a similar concept to the variation index, referred to instead as the ‘roughness exponent’.

 \begin{definition} [Variation index along a partition sequence, Definition 2.3 of \cite{das2022theory}] The \textit{variation index} of $x \in C^0([0, T])$ along $\pi \in \Pi([0, T])$ is defined as

 \end{definition}